MichiasAsnake/JobsSpot/README.md

 # JobsSpot

 I created JobsSpot when going through the interview process for my first internship.
 The industry of the company I work for is job market data, so I thought it would be a great idea to create a job board that sources job listings from different major job sites.
-JobsSpot utilizes the JSearchAPI for its job listings and allows users to search for individual positions based job type and location.
-Once you have found the perfect position, you can then click and be sent to the location where the job is being hosted and apply.
+JobsSpot utilizes the JSearchAPI for its job listings and allows users to search for individual positions based on job type and location.
+Once you have found the perfect position, you can then click and be sent to the website where the job is being hosted and apply.

 ●Searches real aggregated job postings from the J search API.